Juglans regia 'Rote Donaunuss' - STDS 8-10 CM

 Care

-- Fruit trees planted in spring need to be watered generously throughout the summer.
+- Fruit trees planted in spring must be watered generously throughout the summer.
 Well-rooted plants only need additional water in extremely dry conditions.

 - Cut and saw wounds as well as broken branches should be treated with a wound sealant as soon as possible to prevent pathogens from entering the plant.